Asabeneh/30-Days-Of-Python/day_1_setup_and_safe_practice/day_1_setup_and_safe_practice.md

 ### Error

 An **error** is information that the computer gives you when it cannot perform an instruction as written.
 An error is not a personal failure.
 It is evidence about what Python could not understand or do.

+## Topics

+This lesson moves through four topics: what a Python program is, how the interpreter runs it, how to read an error, and how to practise safely.
+Each topic introduces one idea before the next one depends on it.

 ## Worked examples